radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Mitigations:**

 1. **Implement RBAC within the UCP:** An authentication and authorization mechanism that verifies the identity of clients and enforces access policies must be developed.
-2. **Secure Communication Between UCP and Other Components:** mTLS should be enabled.
+2. **Secure Communication Between UCP and Other Components:** A form of authentication (e.g., mTLS) should be enabled.
 3. **Network Policies and Firewall Rules:** Application of Kubernetes Network Policies to control traffic flow to and from the UCP.

-**Status:** Other than the second mitigation (secure communication) listed above, none of the mitigations is currently active.
+**Status:** None of the mitigations is currently active and we created action items to work on them.

 #### Threat: A Malicious Actor Could Exploit SHA-1 Weaknesses to Generate Hash Collisions